The Confidential Pod Configuration File Reference

 - /usr/share/nginx/html/index.html

-The enclave configuration file above allows volume mounts for /var/run/secrets/kubernetes.io/serviceaccount (the Kubernetes service account token) and /usr/share/nginx/html/index.html.
+The Anjuna Confidential Pod Configuration file above allows volume mounts for /var/run/secrets/kubernetes.io/serviceaccount (the Kubernetes service account token) and /usr/share/nginx/html/index.html.

 For instance, the Pod specification below mounts a file at /usr/share/nginx/html/index.html from the ConfigMap custom-page.
 Kubernetes automatically mounts the service account token to all Pods by default.